jrivas-cyber/jrivas-cyber/README.md

 ## PCI Compliance

 - Building a PCI program from scratch
-- How to keep track of PCI roles & responsibilities
+- How to keep track of roles & responsibilities
-- Create your own PCI network & dataflow diagram
+- Create your own network & dataflow diagram
 - PCI training for employees

 ## Vulnerability Management